MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 You can choose to let traffic be distributed evenly across gateways in a cluster.
 By default, the selection of a gateway during load balancing is random.

     > [!NOTE]
-    >Ofline gateway members within a cluster will negatively impact performance.
+    > Offline gateway members within a cluster will negatively impact performance.
 These members should either be removed or disabled.

 For example, to provide load balancing from the Power BI service, select the gear icon ![A gear icon](media/service-gateway-manage/icon-gear.png) in the upper-right corner, then select **Manage gateways**.
 Next, select **Distribute requests across all active gateways in this cluster**.